Types of Stock Risk Do any apply to your shares?

 Sources of systematic risk include interest rates, recession and wars because they affect the entire market and cannot be avoided through diversification.

-Systematic risk or market risk can be mitigated only by being hedged.
 Even a portfolio of well-diversified assets cannot escape this risk.

 Unsystematic risk is stock risk that affects a very small number of assets or one stock.
 It is sometimes referred to as specific risk.